-These gluten free chewy dark chocolate brownies have a rich chocolate flavor, and super chewy edges.
+These almond flour brownies have a rich chocolate flavor, and super chewy edges and are gluten free.
 No cocoa here, just smooth melted chocolate.
 They are easily made dairy free too!

-When I ran my own gluten free baking company 3 summers ago, I tested several recipes, making tons of tweaks, and THIS recipe.
-THIS RECIPE. is the one that finally satisfied my husband.
+When I ran my own gluten free baking company in 2013, I tested several recipes, making tons of tweaks, and this is the recipe I decided to add to my menu.

-It is also my sister’s favorite recipe.
-For quite awhile she would always request these brownies whenever we had a family gathering.
+It is also my sister's favorite recipe.
+For quite awhile she would always request these almond flour brownies whenever we had a family gathering.